frytg/yPush/README.md

 }
 ```

 To make text more readable in Telegram, you can use Markdown to format your messages.
 For example:
 ```
 _DEV_: *my-microservice-name*: Error something something happened`
 ```
+which results in:
+_DEV_: *my-microservice-name*: Error something something happened`